spiraldb/fastlanez/README.md

 Requires Zig trunk >= 0.12.0-dev.2541

-Benchmarks can be run with `zig build bench`
+Benchmarks can be run with `zig build bench -Doptimize=ReleaseSafe`

 ## What is FastLanes?